dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/Readme.md

 BUILD_REASON
 ```

+Also, make sure your helix project doesn't have `EnableAzurePipelinesReporter` set, or sets it to false, or building locally will not work.

 ### Docker Support
 Helix machines now have (where available on the machine) the ability to run work items directly inside Docker containers.
 This allows work items to use operating systems that only work for Docker scenarios, as well as custom configurations of already-supported operating systems.
 #### Specifying a docker tag: